Annerie Weber

-Annerie Maria Magdalena Weber (born 2 July 1967) is a South African politician who serves as a Member of the National Assembly of South Africa.
-A member of the Democratic Alliance, she was elected to Parliament in May 2019.
+Annerie Maria Magdalena Weber (born 2 July 1967) is a South African politician who serves as a member of the Mpumalanga Provincial Legislature.
+A member of the Democratic Alliance, she served as a Member of the National Assembly of South Africa from 2019 until 2024.
 Weber served as the chairperson of the DA's caucus in the Nkangala District Municipality between 2015 and 2019.

 Education

 Weber obtained a BMus and a BA Honours in Psychology from the North-West University.
 She earned a diploma in industrial relations from the university's Vaal Triangle Campus.
 From the University of South Africa, she holds a higher education diploma.
 Weber achieved a monitoring and evaluation certificate from the National School of Governance.

 Politics

 Weber served as the provincial director of the Democratic Alliance in Mpumalanga from 2012 to 2014.
 From 2015 to 2019, she was the chairperson of the party's caucus in the Nkangala District Municipality.

 In March 2018, she was elected as the provincial chairperson of the Democratic Alliance's Women Network.